infracost/infracost-atlantis/examples/single_project/README.md

            # Use Infracost comment to create a comment containing the results for this project.
            - run: infracost comment github --repo $BASE_REPO_OWNER/$BASE_REPO_NAME --pull-request $PULL_NUM --path /tmp/$BASE_REPO_OWNER-$BASE_REPO_NAME-$PULL_NUM-$WORKSPACE-$REPO_REL_DIR-infracost.json --github-token $GITHUB_TOKEN
    ```
-4. Restart the atlantis application with the new env vars and config
+4. Restart the Atlantis application with the new env vars and config
-5. Send a pull request in GitHub to change something in TF, the Infracost pull request comment should be added.
+5. Send a pull request in GitHub to change something in the Terraform code, the Infracost pull request comment should be added.

-## Running with Gitlab
+## Running with GitLab

-1. Update your setup to use the [infracost-atlantis](https://hub.docker.com/r/infracost/infracost-atlantis) dockerhub image
+1. Update your setup to use the [infracost-atlantis](https://hub.docker.com/r/infracost/infracost-atlantis) Docker image
 2. You'll need to pass the following custom env vars into the container
    ```sh
    GITLAB_TOKEN=<your-gitlab-token>